bmarenco/wrdpg/README.md

 ![Embeddings for the footbal matches dataset](figures/football_communities.png)

-Accompanying code to the paper "Weighted Random Dot Product Graphs" (B. Marenco, P. Bermolen, M. Fiori F. Larroca, and G. Mateos, soon to be on arXiv)
+Accompanying code to the paper "Weighted Random Dot Product Graphs" (B. Marenco, P. Bermolen, M. Fiori, F. Larroca, and G. Mateos, soon to be on arXiv)

 ## Installation